Mastering Emotional Detachment for Better Chess Performance

 1. Close your eyes, take three slow breaths.

-2. Visualize emotions as objects — for example, a gray cloud or a yellow ball.
+2. Visualize emotions as objects.
+For example, a gray cloud or a yellow ball.

 3. Describe size, color, texture, and temperature.